c0c0n3/ome-smuggler/docs.src/content/deployment/index.md

 as standalone on any OS, as a service on Windows, or as a daemon on Linux.
-For each of these options we have a corresponding distribution bundle but we haven't set up yet a repository with binary distributions so you'll have to build the bundles from source and then install them on your target machine.
+For each of these options we have a corresponding distribution bundle but we haven't set up yet a repository with binary distributions so you'll have to build the bundles from source before you can install them on your target machine.

 <div class="pull-quote">
 ###### Build Requirements